Starting the new tax year on the right footing

 The financial impact

-As a result of this miscalculation, Kate remained ineligible for government childcare support and effectively lost £1,000 per month in potential savings.
-Had she structured her pension contributions strategically from the start of the tax year, she could have saved £12,000 over the course of the year while also benefiting from additional pension growth.
+As a result of this miscalculation, Kate remained ineligible for government childcare support and may have lost £2,000 per year in potential savings, compared to if she had she structured her pension contributions strategically from the start of the tax year.

 The value of an investment with St. James’s Place will be directly linked to the performance of the funds selected, and the value may therefore fall as well as rise.
 You may get back less than you invested.